nhatnghiho/route-about/README.md

 ## Inspiration

 During COVID, I tried to stay active by walking around campus everyday.
-The normal routes that I took soon became repetitive and unexciting and I wished there was an app that could help me find new routes.
+As time goes by, however, the normal routes that I took became repetitive and unexciting.
+Therefore, I wished there was an app that could help me find new routes.
 This would help me be more excited for my walks and explore my surroundings.
 Plus, I would be able to walk anytime and anywhere I want to.

 ## User Stories